This quickstart walks you through the process of using AutoML Tables web application to do the following steps:

 If you no longer need your custom model or dataset, you can delete them.

-To avoid unnecessary Google Cloud Platform charges, use the GCP Console to delete your project if you do not need it.
+To avoid unnecessary Google Cloud Platform charges, use the Cloud Console to delete your project if you do not need it.

 Undeploy your model